Waitematā DHB works hard to provide the best possible patient experience to the many people who use our services.

 The Waitematā District Health Board (DHB) Consumer Council works collaboratively with the Waitematā DHB Chief Executive, and Board to develop effective partnerships in the design, planning and delivery of high quality, safe and accessible health care services for the Waitematā community.

-DJ Adams is an inaugural member of the Consumer Council.
+DJ Adams is an inaugural member and Chair of the Consumer Council.
 DJ was born and raised in Auckland and spent a good number of years in the South Island before coming back to Henderson in 2011.
 He now serves as the secretary of Ahu Whenua Trust Board, administering Whakaki Lake, and has strong ties to the Wairoa District.
 He is passionate about community services – especially making sure that quality and culturally appropriate healthcare services are available and accessible to the public.
 He is also a graduate of the Te Whare Tapa Whā (Māori model of health) and Powhiri Poutama (Māori framework for counselling, social work, mental health & social services) Programmes.

 Neli Alo is an inaugural member of the Consumer Council.
 He was born and raised in West Auckland.
 A graduate of University of Auckland, he also lived in Samoa where he graduated from Malua Theological College.
 Neli is a strong advocate for Pacific Health and is currently employed by Vaka Tautua, a national “by Pacific for Pacific” health and social service provider.
 Having served as a Youth Worker for many years, he is a National ambassador for the A-OK Suicide Prevention Programme.
 He enjoys supporting his three children while also serving as a co-founder of Legacy - a company that uses performing arts as a mechanism to raise mental health and suicide prevention awareness.